Transition to Retirement Strategies: Maximise Your Retirement with These Proven Tips

 What is a Transition to Retirement Pension?

-A transition to retirement pension is an account-based income stream that you are able to commence once you reach your superannuation preservation age.
+A transition to retirement pension is an account-based income stream that you are able to commence once you reach your superannuation preservation age – which is now age 60 for everyone.

 The transition to retirement pension rules allow you to receive an income of between 4% and 10% of your account balance each financial year.